What it Means to Name a Mineral

 “There were no natural specimens, so it didn't have its own mineral name,” Asimow says.
 “It just went by this awkward hybrid name, magnesium silicate perovskite.”

 Asimow wasn’t the only one to find this situation dissatisfying.
 Chi Ma, Caltech’s director of analytical facilities in the Division of Geological and Planetary Sciences, is a serial discoverer of new minerals with dozens to his credit, and he was determined to find a physical specimen of MgSiO3 in the perovskite structure.
-By 2014, Ma, along with Oliver Tschauner, then a visiting associate at the Institute and now a research professor at the University of Nevada Las Vegas, had spent years scouring the globe, looking for traces of the material when, at last, they found examples of magnesium silicate perovskite in fragments of a meteorite that fell in Australia.
+By 2014, Ma, along with Oliver Tschauner, then a visiting associate at the Institute and now a research professor at the University of Nevada Las Vegas, had spent years scouring the globe, looking for traces of the material.
+At last, they found examples of magnesium silicate perovskite in fragments of a meteorite that fell in Australia.

 Material in hand, Ma and Tschauner had the honor, or perhaps challenge, of bestowing a name.
 “I thought, ‘We are going to name the most abundant mineral on Earth.
 How can we do that?’"
 Ma says.
 “So, we just named it after Percy Bridgman.”
 Bridgman, whom Ma calls the father of high-pressure physics, is the only person to have won a Nobel Prize in Physics for pioneering work in high-pressure experiments.